behreajj/CamZup/README.md

 A renderer's vertex winding rule will dictate the fill of contours with the same winding.
 For more information, see the [non-zero](https://en.wikipedia.org/wiki/Nonzero-rule) and the [even-odd](https://en.wikipedia.org/wiki/Even%E2%80%93odd_rule) rule.

-In 3D, the orientation of a spherical coordinate system will depend on the up axis.
-For z-up, the equator of a spherical system will rest on the camera's horizon; for y-up, the poles will rest on the camera's horizon.
+In 3D, the orientation of a spherical coordinate system depends on the up axis.
+For z-up, the equator of a spherical system rests on the camera's horizon; for y-up, the poles rest on the camera's horizon.
 The image below shows z-up.

 ![Spherical Coordinates](data/sphericalDiagram.png)